ZEISS/libczi/docs/source/pages/building.rst

 Building the documentation
 --------------------------

-Executing <tt>doxygen</tt> will produce the HTML documentation in the folder ../Src/Build folder.
+Executing :code:`doxygen` will produce the HTML documentation in the folder ../Src/Build folder.